-The Adapter Information contains general information about the wireless network adapter and the Network Driver Interface Specification (NDIS) driver.
+The Adapter Information contains general information about the network interface card (the wireless network adapter) and the network driver interface specification (NDIS)

+driver.
 Access the adapter information from the Diagnostics tab.

-- Card Name The name of the wireless network adapter. - > MAC Address The MAC address of the wireless network adapter. - > Driver - The driver name and path of the wireless network adapter driver. - > Driver Version - The version of the wireless network adapter driver. - > Driver Date - The creation date of the wireless network adapter driver. - > Client Name The name of the client computer.
+- > Card Name The name of the wireless network adapter. - > MAC Address The MAC address of the wireless network adapter. - > Driver - The driver name and path of the wireless network adapter driver. - > Driver Version - The version of the wireless network adapter driver. - > Driver Date - The creation date of the wireless network adapter driver. - > Client Name The name of the client computer.